ricountzero/SentenceSnap/README.md

-# SentenceSnap
+# SentenceSnap=

-Creates json from sentences to add to monkeytype.
+Creates a JSON file with sentences extracted from the text to add as quotes in Monkeytype.

 Do
 ```